Cemetery of Confucius: Layout

-The Cemetery of Confucius is located north of the historic walled city of Qufu, about two kilometers north of the Temple and Mansion of Confucius (which are in the south-central part of the walled city), and 1.5 km north of the Temple of Yan Hui, dedicated to the sage's favorite student (which is just inside the northern gates of the city wall).
+The Cemetery of Confucius is located north of the historic walled city of Qufu, about two kilometers north of the Temple and Mansion of Confucius (which are in the south-central part of the walled city), and 1.5 km north of the Temple of Yan Hui, dedicated to the sage's favorite protege (which is just inside the northern gates of the city wall).
 The main north-central axis of the walled city, Gulou Jie ("Drum Tower Avenue"), becomes Beiguan Jie ("North Gate Avenue") after passing through the north gate of the city wall.
 The avenue runs north for 1266 m as a wide boulevard decorated with the Wan gu chang chun (萬古長春) memorial arch and lined by cypresses and pine trees, finally arriving at the main (southern) gates of the cemetery.

 The cemetery occupies 183.33 ha and is surrounded by a perimeter wall 5,591 m long.

-The oldest graves found in this location date back to the Zhou Dynasty.
+The oldest graves found in this location date back to the Zhou dynasty.
 The original tomb erected here in memory of Confucius on the bank of the Sishui River had the shape of an axe.
 In addition, it had a brick platform for sacrifices.
 The present-day tomb is a cone-shaped hill.
 Tombs for the descendants of Confucius and additional stelae to commemorate him were soon added around Confucius' tomb.